 So his question was, of course: How do I activate these inactive affiliates?

-This question ultimate has TWO answers, as it very much depends on whether your program is evergreen or you are doing a limited time launch.
-In part one today, I’ll address it from a launch standpoint.
-In part two, I share some strategies for evergreen.
-Click here to read Part Two.
+This question ultimatey has TWO answers, as it very much depends on whether your program is evergreen or you are doing a limited-time launch.
+In the first part below, I’ll address it from a launch standpoint.
+Then I share some strategies for evergreen promotions.

 WHY You Need to Activate Inactive Affiliates